Skip to Content

 What potting mix to use for seeds?

-You’ll want a sterile, lightweight blend with coco coir or sphagnum peat moss, plus perlite for drainage.
+You want a light blend—coconut coir or peat moss mixed with perlite for drainage.

 How long does homemade seed starting mix last?